Censure

 The European Parliament can censure the EU Commission by a vote of no confidence.

-This requires a two-thirds majority of votes and an absolute majority of members - 393 out of 785 - which may be changed to 376 out of 751 votes by the Lisbon Treaty.
+This requires a two-thirds majority of votes and an absolute majority of members - 376 out of 751 votes under the Lisbon Treaty.

-- A motion of censure has never had a majority.
+A motion of censure has never had a majority in the Parliament.

-- This is also known as “the nuclear option” because the European Parliament can get rid of an EU Commission, but has no right to appoint a new one.
+This is is sometimes known as “the nuclear option” because the European Parliament can get rid of an EU Commission en bloc, but has no right to appoint a new one.

-- On 15 March 1999, the Santer EU Commission resigned on its own initiative - not through an adopted motion of censure.
+On 15 March 1999 the Santer EU Commission resigned on its own initiative - not because of an adopted motion of censure.

-- Under the Treaty of Nice, the Commission President can sack a single member with the support of the majority in the Commission.
+Since the Treaty of Nice, the Commission President can sack individual members of the Commission.

-- In May 2004 a motion of censure over the Eurostat-affair received 88 votes in favour, 63 were undecided and 515 voted against the motion.
+In May 2004 a motion of censure over the Eurostat affair received 88 votes in favour, 63 were undecided and there were 515 voted against the motion.